marijnh/Eloquent-JavaScript/08_error.md

 that can come up in normal operation, but to find programmer mistakes.

-If, for example, `firstElement` is described as a function that should never be called on empty arrays, we might write it like this.
+If, for example, `firstElement` is described as a function that should never be called on empty arrays, we might write it like this:

 ```
 function firstElement(array) {